 There are thousands of terpenes in the natural world, but there are eight that tend to be prominent in the majority of commercial cannabis strains:

-- Pinene – Evergreen in flavor, pinene tends to offer energizing effects.
+- Pinene – Evergreen in flavor and aroma.
+Pinene is a cannabis terpene that tends to offer energizing effects.

-- Limonene – Another uplifting terpene, limonene is also found in citrus fruits.
+- Limonene – Another uplifting terpene.
+Limonene can also found in citrus fruits, like—unsurprisingly—lemons.

-- Linalool – Also found in lavender, linalool usually provides relaxing effects.
+- Linalool – Also found in lavender, and a favorite in commercial cleaning products.
+Linalool usually provides relaxing effects.

-- Myrcene – Another highly sedative terpene, myrcene is among the most abundant cannabis terps.
+- Myrcene – Another highly sedative terpene.
+Myrcene is among the most abundant cannabis terps, and is typically prized for its balance with other terps.

-- Humulene – Also found in hops, humulene is a dank terpene that works in tandem with the other terpenes to enhance effects.
+- Humulene – Found in hops.
+Humulene is a dank, earthy terpene that works in tandem with the other cannabis terpenes to enhance effects.

 Terpene profiles vary from strain to strain.
-The individual profiles are mostly determined by genetics, but growing environments and methods, processing, and storage may also factor in.
+Individual profiles are mostly determined by genetics, but growing environments, cultivation methods, processing, and storage may also factor in.
 This explains why the same strain may hit differently between brands.

 Let’s dive deeper into some of the elements that may affect your weed experience—and its terps.